How to apply?

 Our selection processWe use various criteria including:

-Please note that if offers are subject to interview for your chosen area of study, attendance to interview is mandatory.All successful applicants (those who are offered a place or selected for interview) will be invited to come to an applicant day.
+Please note that if offers are subject to interview for your chosen area of study, attendance to interview is mandatory.All successful applicants for non-interviewing courses will be invited to come to an applicant day.
 These visits give you an opportunity to look around the campus and find out more information about the course before making your final decision.A visit will involve:

 What qualifications will you need?